mauroseb/mauroseb.github.io/_posts/2020-05-23-ovn-troubleshooting-day.md

 ### 1. Understanding OVN configuration and status

-OVN creates the configuration in a logical plane (stored in northbound DB) that then is translated by _ovn-northd_  into what needs to be applied in the physical nodes
+OVN creates the configuration in a logical plane (stored in northbound DB) that then is translated by _ovn-northd_  into the logical flows (stored in the southbound DB), which in turn _ovn-controller_ then uses as input to set OvS DB in the physical nodes.
-(stored in the southbound DB).
 But first lets see how this looks from neutron point of view.
 I basically have two tenant routers (yes, one is for OpenShift) connected to respective tenant netowrks and both use as gateway _T01_external_ network.

 {% highlight bash %}